Interested in the low FODMAP diet for children?

 You can read a lot about FODMAPs but you’ll quickly get fed up with the amount of inaccurate data published online.

-Whilst the internet gets noisier, save your sanity and hours of searching in the dark by speaking to your dietitian who can provide you with a list of accurate resources to help you navigate through this artificial but effective diet.
+Whilst the internet gets noisier, save your sanity and hours of searching in the dark by speaking to your dietitian.

-Power hour education sessions with an expert can help streamline your thoughts, answer any burning questions and help you design a purposeful yet nutritionally balanced low FODMAP diet for the exclusion diet phase.
+Power hour education sessions with an expert can help streamline your thoughts, answer burning questions and help you design a purposeful yet nutritionally balanced low FODMAPs diet for the exclusion diet phase.

 Example of FODMAPs

-Fructans (also known as fructo-oligo-saccharides) or FOS are chains of the sugar fructose of different lengths.
+Fructans (also known as fructooligosaccharides) or FOS are chains of sugar fructose of different lengths.

-Galactans are known as galacto-oligo-saccharides (GOS) which are chains of the sugar galactose.
+Galactans are known as galactic-oligosaccharides (GOS) which are chains of the sugar galactose.

-Foods that are high in fructans or GOS include:
+Foods high in fructans or GOS and other FODMAPs include:

-- wheat and rye based foods such as bread, pasta, breakfast cereals.
+- wheat and rye-based foods such as bread, pasta, and breakfast cereals (examples of fermentable oligosaccharides)

 - vegetables like onion, garlic, legumes (chickpeas and lentils), leeks